Terris Nguyen Temple: Current projects

 Presently Terris is executive producer in a feature documentary "Thongdrol" on the subject of Tibetan art especially the lineage style Karma Gadri with the Karmapa.
 He is also completing a documentary "Tsurphu, the Giant Appliques", using the archival footage of the giant appliqués created for Tsurphu, 1992–2017.

 In Maui Hawaii 1976, the 16th Karmapa advised Terris to do flower and bird painting in addition to thangkas, which Terris only produces by commission.
 These bird and flower paintings are created using mineral and botanical pigments with the techniques of traditional Tibetan painting.
 A few are graced with the 17th Karmapa's calligraphy at the ages of 8 and 14 years old.

 The natural palette consists of cinnabar, orpiment, realgar, malachite, azurite, red lead, mineral whites and the earth minerals delicately lined and shaded with lac, cochineal, indigo, safflower and a Himalayan leaf known as 'shung kan'.

 These colors are natural pigments used before aniline dyes took the market in the 1860s and Terris has used them since the 1960s.
 The silks used are from China, Japan, Thailand and Vietnam.
-Many of these paintings are of extinct and endangered species as Terris is passionate on the preservation of our environment for future generations.
+Many of these paintings are of extinct and endangered species due to Terris’ passion in the preservation of the environment for future generations.

 Terris and Leslie continue making contributions to Tibetan Art.